Chapter 4:

 Life Eats Us Now

-As I moved from room to room, tagging boxes and checking for tidiness, my thoughts started to wander.
+As I hopped from room to room, tagging boxes and making sure everything as packed, my thoughts started to wander.
 Just in a few days, this place will be entirely empty.
-But all those unpleasent memories in the past, they'll just remain in the walls and the plaster and the tiled floors.
+The chipped paint on the door frame where I'd measured my height each year, the worn spot on the living room rug - all of it would remain.
+And all those unpleasent memories from the past too, they'll just remain in the walls and the plaster and the tiled floors.
 It's like an unexplored trail just waiting for my first step.
 Just the thought of attending a different school meant I could leave behind the jumble of familiar and unsettling things.
-I wouldn't have to face my classmates' disapproving glances anymore, their stares filled with judgment and unease.
+I wouldn't have to face my classmates' disapproving glances anymore.
 In the new school, no one will know anything about my past.
+Like tracing the outline of an overgrown trail, one leading away from the familiar (and unsettling).
+Perhaps it would lead to a clearing bathed in sunlight, a place where new memories could be made.
 A complete refresh.

-And then there was Hugh.
+And then there is Hugh.
 Finally, I would be free from his hold.
-Perhaps he would just move on to someone else to play his games with.
+Perhaps he will just move on to someone else to play his games with.

 But then, someday, another person would sit in that seat and bring their own kind of liveliness to it.
 Something that I wasn't able to do.

-As the evening came, I went back to my room, feeling tired all the way to my bones.
-Boxes were spread all over, showing how much things had changed for us.
+Dusk's already here, with its hues of bruised purple and streaky orange.
+I went back to my room, feeling tired all the way to my bones.
+My muscles ached as if I'd trudged through miles of mud, and my eyelids felt heavy as stones.
+Boxes were spread all over, squat and wide, others tall and thin, showing how much things had changed for us.
 In the middle of all the cardboard mess, my bed seemed like a peaceful spot.
 I sat down, looking at the disorder around me.

-That's when I sensed it—the weight of this moment.
+That's when it hit me - the weight of this moment.
 This was the chance I had been yearning for, the opportunity to bid farewell to the old me and start anew.
 Those words she had shared with me on the rooftop echoed in my mind.
 The idea of packing away my past, worries, and uncertainties into these boxes thrilled me.
-The days ahead lay before me, waiting to be molded.
+The days ahead are right before me, waiting to be molded.
 A life I could create on my terms, free from the constraints of others' expectations and judgments.

 Of my teachers.